sebastiandev/plyse/README.md

 - **Operand**: Items where the operators operate on, for example: 'this' OR 'that'. *This* and *that* are the operands of the **OR** operator.

-To sum up, then if we have a grammar that lets us search for users by their name, you could come up with this query:
+To sum up, if we have a grammar that lets us search for users by their name, you could come up with this query:

 ` name: 'Peter' or name:'Mary' `
 There you have an **OR** operator with 2 *operands* made up by *terms*.
 Simple right?